How do I know what to see and do?

 Start with this Web site.
 The online Film Guide is available throughout the Festival.
 You can browse the exciting slate of films to find everything you need to know – including showtimes, ticket sales, links to trailers, interviews and information on festival guest speakers.

 Pick up a guide.
 Available at our various box office locations during the Festival including: The TJFF Main Box Office (19 Madison Ave.), the Hot Docs Ted Rogers Cinema, Innis Town Hall, The Spadina Theatre at Alliance Francaise and Cineplex Cinemas Empress Walk.

-Sign up to receive Festival updates on Twitter at www.twitter.com and follow at TJFFtweets and on Facebook at Toronto Jewish Film Festival.
+Sign up to receive Festival updates on Twitter and follow at TJFFtweets, on Facebook at Toronto Jewish Film Festival and on Instagram at TJFFgrams.
 It’s portable and paperless!